 We have continued the successful format of the past few years, with the workshop divided into two parts.
-Part I offers eight genre-specific Intensive Sessions.
+Part I offers six genre-specific Intensive Sessions.

 Part II is filled to the brim with information on marketing and writing techniques that is valuable to writers of any genre.
 Participants in Part II also have the opportunity to send a 5-page manuscript to our Manuscript Evaluation Team or a 1-page query to the Query Letter Critique Team.
 You may enroll in both parts, or choose just one.